gagan77/My-first-CPSC-1520-repo/README.md

-# My first CPSC 1520 repo
+# My First CPSC 1520 Repository

+This is a code repository for me to learn about Version Control using git.